vhscom/hyperdrive/README.md

 Several installation options are available.
 Choose the one which best meets your skill level and desired workflow.

-### Composer

-To install using [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) run the following from your WordPress installation directory:

-    composer require vhs/hyperdrive:1.0.x-dev

-The above script will download Hyperdrive and install it directly to the `/wp-content/plugins` directory.

-### Manual
+### Crewman

-If you experience any issues with automatic installation, or would prefer to install the plugin manually, simply:
+To install the plugin manually, simply:

 1. Upload `hyperdrive.php` to the `/wp-content/plugins/` directory,
 1. Activate the plugin through the *Plugins* menu in WordPress.

+### Ensign

+To install and manage with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) run the following from the WP installation directory:

+    composer require vhs/hyperdrive:1.0.x-dev

+The above will download the Hyperdrive beta under version control and install it directly to the `/wp-content/plugins` directory.
+Run `composer update` for to get the new and shiny.

-### Hacker
+### Lieutenant

-If you're clever you'll `ssh` into the server running WordPress and do the following:
+If you're clever you'll `ssh` into the server and:

 1. Navigate to the installation `plugins` directory,
 1. Download and save the plugin source to a file: